alicevision/meshroom-manual/README.md

 See [Project ToDo](https://github.com/alicevision/meshroom-manual/projects) for details.
 Please do not fork at the moment, unless you would like to contribute.

-I am new to ReStructuredText and open to suggestions.

 # Next update
 + capturing images for photogrammetry chapters
 + MR2019.2 updates